Extermination Services in Kenya: Effective Pest Control

 Common Household and Commercial Pests

 In Kenya, many pests bother homes and businesses.
 These include cockroaches, rodents, ants, bed bugs, and termites.
 Cockroaches and rodents are especially bad because they spread diseases and damage property.
+Additionally, properties close to natural habitats frequently encounter reptiles, making humane snake control services an essential safety measure.

 Environmental Factors Influencing Pest Activity